Looking Back – Feeling Blue

 Another thing that you can gain by taking a class is a project to focus on.
 Even a vague assignment such as “mood” will force you to go out and shoot with a goal in mind.
 If you are lacking motivation, or ideas… take a class!

-7 Responses to “Looking Back – Feeling Blue”
+7 thoughts on “Looking Back – Feeling Blue”

 I’m not much of a photographer myself but the great thing about the modern digital camera is that it’s a great equalizer.
 Anyone with an eye for a great shot can succeed.
 Anyway, great pics!